ehrpg/rules/docs/injurydeath.md

 For example, Jack got hit with a baseball bat over his head, and was dealt six points of damage.
-He currently has two hit points remaining and would four drop below zero.
-His DC is 5 + 4 = 9.
+He currently has two hit points remaining and would four drop below zero, specifically to -4.
+His DC is thus 4.

+Another example, John was stabbed with a knife and took 8 points of damage, he was already barely standing at -1 HP.
+The DC to remain conscious is now 9 (-1 -8 = -9).

 # Recovering Hit Points